thetatoken/theta-hardhat-demo/README.md

 # Theta Hardhat Demo

-This repository contains a sample project that you can use as the starting point for your Theta DApp project development with the Hardhat suite.
+This repository contains a sample project that you can use as the starting point for your Theta DApp project development with the [Hardhat suite](https://hardhat.org/getting-started/).

-## Quick start
+# Deployment and Testing against Theta Local Privatenet

-The first things you need to do are cloning this repository and installing its
+The first things you need to do are cloning this repository and installing its dependencies:
-dependencies:

 ```sh
 git clone https://github.com/thetatoken/theta-hardhat-demo